CodeYourFuture/GitHomeworkTest/README.md

 ## Asking for Help

-Have you had problems with any of the steps above.
-Ask for help on Slack - another student or a teacher will be able to help you!
+If you've had problems with any of the steps above, ask for help on Slack - another trainee or a volunteer will be able to help you!

-When you ask for help you should always say what exactly isn't work
+When you ask for help you should always say what exactly isn't working

 **Do not write:** "Git doesn't work.
 Can someone help me?"